 The information on governance included here supplements that described in the Directors' Report and in the Statement of Directors' Responsibilities.
-The board of trustees has formally met 4 times during the year to 31 August 2021.
-The board considers it maintains effective oversight of funds with four meetings as a majority of Directors serve on both of the two board sub-committees.
+The board of trustees has formally met 4 times during the year to 31 August 2022.
+The board considers it maintains effective oversight of funds with four meetings as a majority of board directors also serve on the Finance, Personnel & Premises and/or Risk & Audit sub-committee(s).